Western Clarion: Women's issues

 Bertha Merrill Burns, a supporter of feminism, prohibition and socialism, was the first woman to serve on the executive of the SPBC.

 In July 1903 she moved to Vancouver and became editor of the women's column in the Western Clarion.

 She discussed women's suffrage, religion, temperance, morality, prostitution, child care, women in paid work and at home.

-She used these themes to present socialism favorably to women, and to show the importance of the "women question" in socialism.
+She used these themes to present socialism favourably to women, and to show the importance of the "women question" in socialism.

 Burn's column ended in 1903.

 McKenzie said the "average woman may desire a hat or a husband of some other trifle, but it cannot truthfully be said she is pining away for lack of a vote.

 In 1908 he refused to start a new women's column.
 He said he would not "cater" to women, and that, "As a general rule, a woman who is a Socialist is a Socialist because some man is."
 He said "If the Clarion's 'Woman's Column' ever becomes like 'woman's columns' in some other Socialist papers, which seem to be written for human dressmakers and cooks, the poor Scotchman [McKenzie] will be turned loose with a meat-axe."

 The Western Clarion said, "Capitalism has torn women from the home, thrust her into the economic field in competition with the opposite sex, grinds her life into profits and ultimately forces her to sell her body in order to live.
 Capitalism today is fast destroying the home, the palace, that we are told woman should exclusively occupy as her position in society."
 The basic message was that socialism would return women to their proper place as homemakers.